mharrys/factor/README.md

 Dependencies
 ============
-You will need the gmp package containing GNU MP for arbitrary precision arithmetic and also the MPFR library for multiple-precision floating-point arithmetic.
+You will need GMP library arbitrary precision arithmetic and also the MPFR library for multiple-precision floating-point arithmetic.

 Examples
 ========